 CRIMINAL DEFENSE ATTORNEY CASE RESULT:

-A young man who conspired via private chats and Twitter at age 22 to gain unauthorized access to government computer systems and online accounts belonging to several United States government officials was sentenced on September 8 to 5 years in prison.
-He was prosecuted under the Federal Computer Fraud and Abuse Act.
+A 22-year-old young man prosecuted under the Federal Computer Fraud and Abuse Act for conspiring via private chats and Twitter to gain unauthorized access to United States government computer systems and online accounts belonging to several United States government officials, to include CIA Director John Brennan, was sentenced on September 8, 2017 to 5 years in prison.

 After the plea, his defense attorney Marina Medvin, principal attorney at Medvin Law Firm, told reporters